panasenco/airun/README.md

 When you see the message `[ OK ] Reacher target Multi-User System.`, type in `root` and hit Enter.

+Press Ctrl+A and then X to kill QEMU.

 ### Uploading the image
 ```sh
 openstack --os-cloud airun image create airun-image --container-format bare --disk-format qcow2 --file result/*.qcow2